Matthew 21:33-46 · Matthew · Updated April 25, 2026

 Summary

 In Matthew 21:33-46, Jesus tells a parable to the chief priests and Pharisees.
-The story involves a householder who plants a vineyard, equips it with a winepress and a tower, and leases it to tenants before leaving for a distant country (21:33).
-The vineyard owner represents authority, while the tenants are responsible for managing the vineyard in his absence.
-This parable is significant because it addresses themes of responsibility and accountability, setting the stage for the unfolding events.
+A householder plants a vineyard, equips it with a winepress and a tower, and leases it to tenants before leaving for a distant country (21:33).
+The vineyard owner represents authority, while the tenants manage the vineyard in his absence.
+The parable addresses themes of responsibility and accountability, setting the stage for the unfolding events.

 As the story unfolds, the householder sends his servants to the tenants to collect the vineyard's fruits.
 However, the tenants mistreat the servants, beating one, killing another, and stoning a third (21:34-35).
 The owner sends even more servants, but they meet the same fate (21:36).
 Finally, the householder sends his son, believing they will respect him.
 Instead, the tenants plot to kill the son to seize his inheritance, and they do so by casting him out of the vineyard and killing him (21:37-39).